Surface Water Management Plan

 The Flood and Water Management Act 2010 and Flood Risk Regulations 2009 have designated Unitary Authorities and County Councils as Lead Local Flood Authority (LLFA).
 LLFAs have responsibility for leading the co-ordination of local flood risk management in their respective administrative areas, ensuring that flood risk from all sources, including from surface runoff, groundwater and ordinary watercourses, is identified and managed as part of locally agreed plans and strategies.

-- Appendix E - Options Assessments(pdf, 5515KB)
+- Appendix B1 - Mitigation Options (pdf, 410 KB)

 Telephone: 020 8891 1411